smaffan21/Vireo/README.md

 - Use smaller images (max 2MB each) for faster processing
 - Keep prompts concise but descriptive
 - Monitor API usage to avoid rate limits

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## Support

-For support and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review API documentation for each service